 The Museum’s Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies and the William Levine Family Institute for Holocaust Education are pleased to invite applications for the Digital Humanities Associate Fellowship Program, designed for students currently enrolled in a master’s degree program or completing their undergraduate education.
 Students who have completed more than one year of doctoral work will not be considered.
-We are now accepting applications for the 2020-2021 program through February 1st, 2020.

-The Museum welcomes applications from students in the use of technology for research and teaching in all academic disciplines, including history, political science, literature, Jewish studies, computer science, psychology, sociology, geography, and others.
+The Museum welcomes applications from students in the use of digital technology for research and teaching in all academic disciplines, including history, political science, literature, Jewish studies, computer science, psychology, sociology, geography, and others.
 Students outside the field of history are encouraged to apply.